MinimumViablePerson/stew/README.md

 # Stew (State View)

 ## Intro
-Welcome to my Stew, a tiny framework I built for fun and to practice some JavaScript, I hope you like it!
+Welcome to Stew, a tiny framework-like concept I built for fun and to practice some JavaScript, I hope you like it!
 (Work in progress)

 ## How to use it
 The idea is simple.
 First, you create a model, like so: